Apply for a License

 - Board Secretary

-Members of the armed forces and their families are often more affected than other groups by licensing restrictions because of frequent relocations to fulfill orders.
+Members of the armed forces and their families are often more affected than other groups by licensing restrictions because of frequent relocations.
 To ease this burden, the Utah Legislature has authorized certain fee waivers and license exemptions for qualifying military personnel and military spouses.

 License Fee Waivers